6 Life-Changing Methods to Not Feel Lonely All the Time

 Connect with a pet.
 A loving pet can help to relieve some of the feelings of loneliness.
 Our pets love us unconditionally.
 Having a dog or cat come sit with you when you are feeling blue is always a great “pick-me-up.”

 Connect with a friend.
-Even better than a furry pet friend is a friend of the human kind.
+Even better than a furry pet friend is a friend of the human persuasion.
 Think of someone you know who makes you laugh, or who has been supportive of you.
 Give them a call, send them an email, or schedule a lunch date.
 Friendships are built brick-by-brick.
-People are not born your friends—that will develop over time and shared experiences.
+People are not born with your friends—that will develop over time and shared experiences.
 Take the initiative to create a friendship where none exists, and to connect with your older friends when you feel lonely.

 Get a good night’s sleep.
 Maybe you think that sleep will not make you feel more connected with others.
 And it won’t—at least not directly.
 But this study shows that as little as 15 minutes loss of sleep triggers a greater sense of loneliness.
 If you increase that loss of sleep to a few hours, you start bringing serious possible long-term health problems into the mix, making the potential for isolation and depression even greater.